5 Life Hacks to Save Money While Living the Good Life

 - Open a savings account that is separate from your checking account then set up automatic transfers.

-- If your employer offers direct deposit, go for it.
+- If your employer offers a direct deposit, go for it.
 Aside from your pay going directly into your bank account on payday, you can also split your paycheck into different accounts and designate a portion of your paycheck to one of that accounts.

 - Additionally, there are mobile apps that automate your savings, like Acorns, which rounds up your spending to the nearest dollar, then puts the “spare change” in an investment account.